 First…what exactly are we dealing with here?
 B.A.I.T.E.R.s are…

 Ok.
 Now you know who they are, and you have a name for them.
-Naming them is a very important part of managing them.
-Say it out loud with me: “BAITERS.”
+(Naming them is a very important part of managing them.)
+Say that name out loud with me: “BAITERS.”
+Perfect!

 After they’ve screwed you over it’s pretty easy to identify them.
 Unfortunately, that is not one bit helpful.
 We need to spot them before they have the opportunity to screw us over.
 Doc Phil is on it!
 Here are the “Evil Eight” identifiers of BAITERS: